 The nightlife in Germany has something for everybody.
 Berlin, Munich, Hamburg, and other major cities offer plenty of nightlife options such as bars, clubs, pubs, concerts, theatre productions, and a variety of other options for both tourists and locals alike.
 Out in the smaller cities and rural areas, nightlife might be limited to the local bar, but it's still not hard to find some of that delicious German beer no matter where you visit.

 Berlin: The nightlife scene here is legendary.
 There are club nights that last for days, bars and parties that appeal to every personality, and a diversity of venues that you can choose from.
 You'll find the classic techno warehouses, but there are also modern dance clubs, bunker parties, and raves.

 Munich: The city has a young and vibrant population that keep the nightlife scene active and fun.
 There are many bars and clubs around town, but the city is also famous for Oktoberfest during the months of September and October.

-France is a popular destination for visitors looking to party into the night.
+France offers plenty to do in the evening.
 While Paris is the obvious choice for its bars, clubs, theatre, and shows, the rest of France offers plenty of nightlife, too.
 The other major cities each have their own vibe, especially along the southern coastal destinations of Marseille, Nice, and Biarritz where beach-goers turn towards nightclubs at sundown.
 Even some of the smaller cities in the wine regions offer then own nightlife experiences after a day of tastings.